1626 Sadeya: Orbit and classification

 The stony S-type asteroid is a member of the Phocaea family (701), a group of asteroids with rather high inclinations between 18° and 32°.
 It orbits the Sun in the inner main-belt at a distance of 1.7–3.0 AU once every 3 years and 8 months (1,327 days; semi-major axis of 2.36 AU).
 Its orbit has an eccentricity of 0.27 and an inclination of 25° with respect to the ecliptic.
-Sadeyas observation arc begins 2 months after its official discovery with a precovery taken at Yerkes Observatory.
+Sadeya's observation arc begins 2 months after its official discovery with a precovery taken at Yerkes Observatory.